Skip to Main Content

 Where Downtown Concord Meets the Back Bar

 Downtown Concord's drinking culture has largely been shaped by its breweries.
 Cabarrus Brewing Company, Epidemic Ales, and High Branch Brewing Co. have collectively established a taproom identity for the city, drawing the kind of local foot traffic that sustains a neighborhood bar scene.
-What's less common in this tier of mid-size Carolina city is the format that Havana Carolina Restaurant & Bar appears to occupy: a full bar-and-dining room with Cuban-leaning character, housed in a suite-level space at 11 Union Street South, that asks a different question of its guests than a pint list does.
+What's less common in this tier of mid-size Carolina city is the format that Havana Carolina Restaurant & Bar occupies: a full bar-and-dining room with Cuban-leaning character, housed in a suite-level space at 11 Union Street South, that asks a different question of its guests than a pint list does.

 The Back Bar as Editorial Argument